jakelauer/theseus/.tutorial/parts/part-ii--evolving-state.md

 A chain of mutations becomes asynchronous if _any part_ of the chain is asynchronous, regardless of where it is in the chain.
 In that case, the chain must be awaited, or the returned data may not be fully modified at return time.

-For this reason, it's advisable to use `result` and `resultAsync` even when it's unnecessary, as a visual reminder to avoid asynchronous race conditions.
+For this reason, it's advisable to use `result` and `endAsync` even when it's unnecessary, as a visual reminder to avoid asynchronous race conditions.

 ```typescript